dedickinson/community/tutorials/deploy-dependency-track/index.md

 If you uploaded the BOM from the terminal you may want to delete the project/version in Dependency Track before you submit the BOM using Cloud Build.
-To delete it, select the project from the list and click "View Details" in the project screen (below).
+To delete it, go to the Dependency Track frontend, select the project from the list and click "View Details" in the project screen (below).
-The pop-up dialog will have a "Delete" button that blows it away.
+The pop-up dialog will have a "Delete" button that deleted the project.

 ![The View Details link is used to open the display to delete the project](img/delete_demo_project.png)